 Child An unambiguous, informed and freely given indication by an individual agreeing to their personal data being processed....

 Automated decision making/processing

 An individual who can be identified or is identifiable from data.... rights

 The DPA is wider in scope than the GDPR, covering:

-Finally, whilst the GDPR is governed by the Court of Justice of the European Union (CJEU), when the UK leaves the EU, the DPA will be governed solely by the UK justice system, leaving the CJEU out in the cold.
+Finally, whilst the GDPR is governed by the A Court interpreting EU law, ensuring it is applied in the same way in all EU countries, and settling legal disputes between national governments and EU institutions....
+(CJEU), when the UK leaves the EU, the DPA will be governed solely by the UK justice system, leaving the CJEU out in the cold.

 Being an EU Member State, means data can flow unhindered across borders to and from the UK.
 This makes business cheaper, faster and generally easier.

 However, when the UK leaves the EU, data will no longer be able to rely on data flowing freely, this will depend on our data protection laws being considered ‘Adequate’ (as defined by Article 45 of the GDPR by the EU Commission).

 This means our data protection laws must be sufficiently similar to the EU data protection laws so that the EU feel that citizens’ data is being ‘adequately’ protected if shared with the UK.

 Clearly, the more negative the disparity between the DPA and GDPR, the less likely we will be deemed Adequate, therefore these differences really do matter.